isomerpages/imda-tradetrust/_about-tradetrust/Legality Guide.md

 and Northern Ireland, New York, Delaware, Bahrain, Papua New Guinea, Belize, Kiribati, Paraguay and the Abu Dhabi Global Markets in the United Arab Emirates are MLETR- compliant.&nbsp;</p>
-<p></p>
-<p>When businesses and government bodies adopt TradeTrust, they can easily
+<p>Promoting the adoption of TradeTrust, would allow such electronic transferable
+records to be similarly recognised across the borders – provides greater certainty to businesses and removing one barrier to end-to-end digital trade.</p>
+<h3><strong>Legality Guide</strong></h3>
+<p>Previously, usage of electronic versions of bills of lading had been difficult
+due to technological and legal challenges in establishing what is the "original document" and "who possesses it".
+TradeTrust is designed to follow requirements set out in the MLETR law to address these difficulties.</p>
-implement ETRs like electronic Bills of Lading.&nbsp;&nbsp;Instead of contractual rule book, your TradeTrust-enabled electronic documents will be supported by statutory law.</p>
+<p>Instead of contractual rule book, your TradeTrust-enabled electronic documents
+will be supported by statutory law.</p>
 <blockquote>
 <p>When using these electronic documents across MLETR-aligned and/or non-MLETR-aligned
 jurisdiction, it is<strong> </strong>recommended to expressly choose a